A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules: Numerical Results

 In this subsection, we test the model's learning and discrimination abilities.
 We let the model perform learning-testing tasks that was originally proposed in \cite{BP18}, containing a learning phase and a testing phase:

 \textbf{Learning Phase} A heterogeneous input $I(w)$ is presented to the system, while the learning process is active.
-The learning rule is determined for the inhibitory weights by $-N(w)N$ by taking $K(w) = -1$ if $w \leq 0$.
+The learning rule is determined for the inhibitory weights by $-N(w)\overline{N}$ by taking $K(w) = -1$ if $w \leq 0$.
 After some time, the synaptic weight distribution $H(w,t)$ converges to an equilibrium distribution $H_I^*(w)$, which depends on $I$.

 \textbf{Testing Phase} A new input $J(w)$ is presented to the system.
-This time, the neural system reacts to $J$ but not learning it, i.e. there is only $v$-wise transport, no $w$-wise convection.
+This time, the neural system reacts to $J$ but {does not learn it.
+In this stage, there is only $v$-wise transport and no $w$-wise convection}.
 To achieve this goal, we implement the $v$-wise quasi-steady state solver (\ref{fix-point-iteration-P}) with $I$ replaced by the testing signal $J$, during which we keep $H_I^*(w)$ we obtained in the Learning Phase.

 The pattern recognition property of the system is that it can detect whether the new input $J(w)$ is actually the same one that has been presented during the learning phase, i.e. $I(w)$: indeed, in this case, $N_{I,J}^*(w) = w\boldsymbol 1[-A,0)$ has a very specific shape that does not depend upon the original input $I$ that has been learned in the learning phase.